strbrgr/jochen/content/posts/road-to-512k.md

 ### First assessment

-Every time someone accessed my old website ~140kB got sent from server to client.
-Most of that were fonts and JavaScript code:
+Every time someone accessed my old website ~140kB were sent from server to client.
+Most of that fonts and JavaScript:

 #### text/html